jameshanlon/jameshanlon.github.io/content/house-insulation.md

 between ceiling joists in roof void, where possible.
 Estimated U-value of proposed build-up = 0.25 W/m$^2$K (source: Saint Gobain UK U-value calculator).

-We investigated alternatives to PIR board, such as insulation board constructed from natural fibres, but these generally seemed twice as expensive per square metre and offered approximately half the U value.
+I investigated alternatives to PIR board, such as insulation board constructed from natural fibres, but these generally seemed twice as expensive per square metre and offered approximately half the U value.
 Given that wall depth was critical, these weren't good solutions.